EuclidProtocol/docs/docs/API/GQL/Router/All Escrows.md

  ---
 sidebar_position: 6
 ---
 # Escrows
-Queries the chain UID that contain an escrow with the specified token.
-Returns information on the escrow if found.
+Queries all escrows for their chain UID, token, and total balance.

 ```graphql
 query Escrows($token: String!) {